adam-scislowicz/python-project-template/README.md

   2) c++ code is beautified using clang-format
   3) rust code is beautified using cargo fmt

-Linting is accomplished using the follows:
+Linting is accomplished using the following:
   1) package specification are validates using check-manifest
   2) setup.py is validated using python check -m -s
   3) python code is validated using flake8